 It's a good idea to track how well your solution is actually working.
-If your problem is resolving itself, reflect on what you learned from the situation.
-You never know if you'll face a similar problem in the future.
-Be sure to reward yourself for a job well done.
+If your problem is resolving itself, be sure to reward yourself for a job well done.

-If your solution isn't working, be kind to yourself.
+If your solution isn't working, you can check to see what might be wrong.
 Remember, even the best plans don't always work as expected.
-You can re-evaluate to see where you can make changes to your plan.